rkt/rkt/app-container/SPEC.md

 ## App Container Image Discovery

 An app name has a URL-like structure, for example `example.com/reduce-worker`.
-However, there is no scheme on this app name so we can't directly resolve it to an app container image.
+However, there is no scheme on this app name so we can't directly resolve it to an app container image URL.
+Furthermore, attributes other than the name may be required to unambiguously identify an app (version, OS and architecture).
-App Container Image Discovery prescribes a discovery process to retrieve an image based on the app name
+App Container Image Discovery prescribes a discovery process to retrieve an image based on the app name and these attributes.

 ### Simple Discovery